whoishou/hugo-website/content/post/decoding_a_string.md

 Brilliant!
 Curiosity satiated!

-If you know of or come across similar challenges, let me know via twitter or send me an email, houman@whoishou.com
+If you know of or come across similar challenges, let me know via twitter or send me an email